John and Nellie Wooden

 Where does everyone stay during Wooden Institute?

-Everyone will be staying in either the Alpha chapter house or the Beta-owned chapter facility next door on Miami’s campus.
+Everyone will be staying in either the Alpha chapter house or “219” — a Beta-owned chapter facility next door on Miami’s campus.
 Linens, blankets, towels and pillows will be provided, but you will need to bring your own toiletries.
-All collegians will share a room with another collegian.
+All collegians will share a room with other collegiate brothers.

 What should I pack?